the above links do not function

 I quit the life I had built up over many years late one evening to take off on an unplanned journey to Ireland.
 Life happens like that sometimes.
 Setting off in my car with the reel of my life unravelling backwards, I left the UK from Holyhead and drove off the ferry at Dun Laoghaire.
 Why I chose Ireland, I don't really know.
 Maybe it was the music thing, as I'd been travelling around the UK with my electric and acoustic guitars.

 I'd travelled on a late night ferry and it was still dark when I reached Ireland.
 I picked a destination—Galway, right across the country on Ireland’s western shore, and so set off from Dublin for the cross-country drive.
-I had no known family connections with Ireland—in fact I haven't yet tried to locate any family links with the country.
-It would be interesting to know.
-For some odd reason, as I drove through the darkened countryside to Galway, I had the eerie feeling of somehow returning home, which I have never quite been able to figure.
+I had no known family connections with Ireland—in fact I haven't yet tried to locate any family links with the country although I don't believe any exist as my grandfather father was from Newcastle and my mother from the Greek isle of Chios.
+It would be interesting to know as for some odd reason, as I drove through the darkened countryside to Galway, I had the eerie feeling of somehow returning home, which I have never quite been able to figure.

 Reaching Galway and parking up in the harbour I settled down in the car inside my sleeping bag, tired from the trip.
 The next day was spent mostly in various bars and walking about the town.
 Two weeks later I returned to England to exchange my car for a camper van, returning to Ireland where I travelled from place to place for the best part of the rest of the year, then quit for a 12-month semi-working holiday in the United States, before returning to Ireland and Limerick in 1996.